pkwagner/yasdi2mqtt/README.md

 5. Clone and install this repository
     1. `make YASDI_PATH=<yasdi_dir>`
     2. `sudo make YASDI_PATH=<yasdi_dir> install`
+6. Check `yasdi.ini` configuration
+    * The included blueprint is meant to be used with serial adapters, but IP-based communication should be possible as well (see YASDI reference)
+7. Create empty `devices` directory
+    * YASDI will use this folder as device cache, so you'll save the 1-2 minutes for device data download after second startup
-6. Run `yasdi2mqtt` with required parameters (see `docker-entrypoint.sh` and compare with table below)
+8. Run `yasdi2mqtt` with required parameters (see `docker-entrypoint.sh` and compare with table below)
+    * After starting up, `yasdi2mqtt` should immediately connect to your MQTT broker
+    * Detected devices will be printed to console, the first MQTT message might take 1-2 minutes more because of device data download

 ### Debugging
 If you stuck during setup, there are a few options you can check to make `yasdi2mqtt` more verbose: